Book reviews, new books, publishing news, book giveaways, and author interviews

 Interview: Steven Lochran on the superpowers of superhero fiction

-Late last year I chatted to Steven Lochran about the release of Vanguard Prime: Gold Rush, the first in a high-octane series that blends the pacing of Percy Jackson with the superhero cred of X-Men.
-The second in the series has just been released, and it’s a glorious ride of explosions, super-sonic travel and some very grey moral decisions.
+' Late last year I chatted to Steven Lochran about the release of Vanguard Prime: Gold Rush, the first in a high-octane series that blends the pacing of Percy Jackson with the superhero cred of X-Men.
+The second in the series has just been released, and its a glorious ride of explosions, super-sonic travel and some very grey moral decisions.
 Having...